windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

    vertically on the bottom.
 2. Insert a `Select` component under the label text.
-3. Connect the `items` configuration inputs to the result of the recently added `Get User Selection List` background script.
+3. Connect the `items` configuration inputs to the result of the recently added `Get User Selection List` background runnable.

 ![User selection components](./19-wm-user-select.png)

 :::caution

-Make sure that you selected the correct background script before proceeding to the next steps.
+Make sure that you selected the correct background runnable before proceeding to the next steps.

 :::